codeforpakistan/Messiah/readme.md

 This android application is used for emergency alerts.
 During emergencies one have no or very minimal time to call or text someone.
 This application when installed, asks the user to set up his emergency contacts and the message to send to those contacts incase of an emergency.

+## PDMA Mode

+Used for PDMA employees only.

+## Crash Detection Mode

+Detects crash via Accelerometer.